How fragile is your network? More than you think: Main Results

 Of note is that this is not true in general for graphs with the same number of edges as the CEB.
-For instance consider the case of even $n$ with two complete graphs of size $\frac{n}{2}$ connected together by $n$ edges, which we will call a generalized barbell or GB graph.
-Such a graph has the same number of edges as the CEB, and yet it is clear for $\mathcal{F}_{0.5}(\mbox{GB}_n) = 1$ as $n \rightarrow \infty$ since the number of edges of the GB graph grows as order of $n^2$ but the number of edges required to split the GB graph in half grows as $n$, as opposed to the complete graph in which both the number of edges and the number of edges required to split it in half grows as order of $n^2$. \paragraph*{} An example of efficient destruction of both CEB graphs (Fig. \ref{fig:CEB}(b)) and the complete graph (Fig. \ref{fig:CEB}(a)) is shown in Fig. \ref{fig:CEB}.
+For instance, consider the case of even $n$ with two complete graphs of size $\frac{n}{2}$ connected together by $n$ edges, which we will call a generalized barbell or GB graph.
+Such a graph has the same number of edges as the CEB, and yet we can see that $\mathcal{F}_{0.5}(\mbox{GB}_n) = 1$ as $n \rightarrow \infty$ since the number of edges of the GB graph grows as order of $n^2$ but the number of edges required to split the GB graph in half grows as $n$, as opposed to the complete graph in which both the number of edges and the number of edges required to split it in half grows as order of $n^2$. {As is clear from the example of the generalized barbell, and prior work \cite{shi2024local}, community structure will play a large role in $\mathcal{F}_\delta(G)$, depending on the size of the communities and the values of $\delta$.
+The generalized barbell has two communities which are loosely connected to each other, which is the source of its fragility at $\delta=0.5$.
+This generalizes to a higher number of communities as well, for instance if three equal sized complete graphs are connected to each other with few edges, the fragility will be large at $\delta=\frac{1}{3}$, and so on.
+While real world networks are not as well structured, the community structure will resemble the preceding examples, causing the fragility to be large when $\delta = \frac{1}{\rho}$, where $\rho$ is the number of communities. } \paragraph*{} An example of efficient destruction of both the complete graph (Fig. \ref{fig:CEB}(a)) and CEB graphs (Fig. \ref{fig:CEB}(b)) is shown in Fig. \ref{fig:CEB}.
 It can be seen that qualitatively both types of graphs fall apart at the same rate.

-\section{Methods for Estimating Fragility}
+\subsection{Methods for Estimating Fragility}